 How can laser and IPL treat skin conditions?

 Different structures in the skin will absorb light energy at different wavelengths.
-Therefore once the wavelength that is preferentially absorbed by a certain skin structure is known, doctors can deliver light energy at the correct wavelength to heat up the target skin structure whilst sparing the other nearby structures that absorb different wavelength.
+Therefore, once the wavelength that is preferentially absorbed by a certain skin structure is known, doctors can deliver light energy at the correct wavelength to heat up the target skin structure whilst sparing the other nearby structures that absorb different wavelength.

-How do I select my laser and IPL practitioner?
+How do I choose a practitioner?